Sydney Medical School: Undergraduate provisional entry

-Securing such a place is highly competitive, as only around fifty such places are offered each year.
+Securing such a place is highly competitive, as only around forty such places are offered each year - thirty for domestic students and ten for international students.
 Entry is on the basis of the Australian Tertiary Admission Rank (ATAR) or equivalent, and a semi-structured panel interview.
-For Music Studies-Medicine only, an additional audition at the Sydney Conservatorium of Music is required.

-Since the introduction of this admissions pathway in 2005, the ATAR cut-off or equivalent has consistently been 99.95 (except for Music Studies-Medicine, which has been 99.50). the highest cut-off of any undergraduate-entry program offered in Australia.
+Since the introduction of this admissions pathway in 2005, the ATAR cut-off or equivalent has consistently been 99.95, the highest cut-off of any undergraduate-entry program offered in Australia.

 Research activity

 The School has a very large research base, with its disciplines and affiliated institutes actively engaged in research in both the basic sciences and all major areas of clinical medicine, through six major themes: